At Hanborough Manor we aim to:

 Other professionals – we engage with a variety of other professionals as appropriate.

 Eynsham Partnership Academy Schools meet regularly to share good practice and take part in moderation activities.

 All practitioners at Hanborough Manor have a responsibility to maintain positive attitudes to diversity and difference, ensuring that inclusive practice is delivered in the EYFS setting.
 All children, irrespective of gender, ability, ethnicity, culture or religion, and social circumstances, have the opportunity to experience a challenging and enjoyable programme of learning and development.

 Monitoring and Review

 There is a named governor for EYFS who will discuss practice with practitioners.
-The SMT will carry out monitoring on the EYFS as part of the whole school monitoring schedule.
+The SLT will carry out monitoring on the EYFS as part of the whole school monitoring schedule.